Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

 Driven by the success of Euclidean spanners, researchers have sought to extend results obtained in Euclidean metrics to the wider family of \emph{doubling metrics}.\footnote{The {\em doubling dimension} of a metric is the smallest $d$ s.t.\ every ball of radius $r$ for any $r$ in the metric can be covered by $2^d$ balls of radius $r/2$.
-A metric space is called \emph{doubling} if its doubling dimension is constant.} The main result in this area is that any $n$-point metric of doubling dimension $d$ admits a $(1+\eps)$-spanner with both sparsity and lightness bounded by $O(\eps^{-O(d)})$~\cite{GGN04,CGMZ16,chan2009small,HM06,Roditty12,GR081,GR082,Smid09,ES15,chan2015new,Sol14,Gottlieb15,BLW17Doubling,filtser2020greedy}.\footnote{In the sequel, for conciseness, we shall sometimes omit the dependencies on $\eps$ and the dimension $d$.}
+A metric space is called \emph{doubling} if its doubling dimension is constant.} The main result in this area is that any $n$-point metric of doubling dimension $d$ admits a $(1+\eps)$-spanner with both sparsity and lightness bounded by $O(\eps^{-O(d)})$~\cite{GGN04,CGMZ16,chan2009small,HM06,Roditty12,GR08Soda,GR082,Smid09,ES15,chan2015new,Sol14,Gottlieb15,BLW17Doubling,filtser2020greedy}.\footnote{In the sequel, for conciseness, we shall sometimes omit the dependencies on $\eps$ and the dimension $d$.} Moreover, here too there are efficient centralized and distributed algorithms, also under some practical restrictions such as those imposed by Unit Ball Graphs \cite{DPP06a,DPP06b,EFN20,EK21}.

-\paragraph{A fundamental drawback of spanners.~} Different spanner constructions suit different needs, settings and applications.
-However, there is one common principle: Once the spanner has been computed, it serves as a ``proxy'' overlay network, on which the computation can proceed, which gives rise to huge savings in a number of important quality measures, including global and local space usage, as well as in various notions of running time, which may change from one setting or application to another.
+\paragraph{A fundamental drawback of spanners.~} Different spanner constructions suit different needs and applications.
+However, there is one common principle: Once the spanner has been computed, it serves as a ``proxy'' overlay network, on which the computation can proceed, which gives rise to huge savings in a number of quality measures, including global and local space usage, as well as in various notions of running time, which change from one setting to another; in distributed networks, spanners also lead to additional savings, such as in the message complexity.

-On the negative side, by working on the spanner rather than the original metric, one loses the key property of being able to efficiently ``navigate'' between points.
-In the original metric, one can go from any point to any other via a direct edge, which is optimal in terms of both the weighted distance and the unweighted (or {\em hop-}) distance.
-On the other hand, it is unclear how to efficiently navigate in the spanner: How can we translate the {\em existence} of a ``good'' path into an efficient algorithm finding it?
+Alas, by working on the spanner rather than the original metric, one loses the key property of being able to efficiently ``navigate'' between points.
+In the metric, one can go from any point to any other via a direct edge, which is optimal in terms of the weighted distance and the unweighted (or {\em hop-}) distance.
+However, it is unclear how to efficiently navigate in the spanner: How can we translate the {\em existence} of a ``good'' path into an efficient algorithm finding it?